Providing Divorce Mediation Services Throughout California

 How You Divorce Matters!

 Although mediation is an excellent divorce method, it can be ineffective when there is distrust, dishonesty, or refusal to compromise.
+A mediator has no authority to make a decision because it has to be decided by everyone involved.

 The success rate for divorce mediation is quite high as studies show that about 70-80% reach an agreement.
 With Dina Haddad’s approach, it’s even better because she makes sure that the mediation process remains fair and focused on the couple’s unique needs.

-Looking For Experienced Divorce Mediator?
+Looking For An Experienced Divorce Mediator?